 How cigarette smoke builds and becomes worse

-Smoking indoors is a self-building problem: the more you smoke indoors, the more it builds and the worse it becomes.
+Smoking indoors is a self-building problem: the more you smoke indoors, the more it builds, and the worse it becomes.
 Smoke after-effects don’t disappear or “evaporate.”

-As most homes or business aren’t open to outside fresh air, smoke particles are trapped inside and never leave.
+As most homes or businesses aren’t open to outside fresh air, smoke particles are trapped inside and never leave.
 They build up over time and accumulate on surfaces and even your skin, clothes, and more.

 I’ve seen the results of heavy smokers who stayed indoors and smoked.
 Over time, the white walls actually became dark yellow in color.
 It permeated nearly everything inside!

 Once smoke particles bond to surfaces and fabrics, it’s very difficult to restore them to their original freshness.
 Taking preventative measures can prevent this easily.